-In 2019 the Chapter completed 12 Warm Season Grass projects, covering 154 acres.
-This brings the total since 2000 to 512 projects covering over 6000 acres.
+In 2020 the Chapter completed 10 Warm Season Grass projects, covering 80 acres.
+This brings the total since 2000 to 522 projects covering over 6100 acres.
 There have been a total of 364 Food Plot plantings since 2008 covering about 1680 acres.
 In 2020 we distributed enough seed to establish 500 acres of food plots in Lagrange, Allen, Dekalb, Noble, and Steuben counties.
 At this time 15 habitat projects have been scheduled for 2021, with the largest being 150 acres.
 This represents one of the largest habitat planting in the Chapter's history.

 There have also been 24 seperate tree plantings encompassing about 38,000 trees.
 The Chapter also provides support for controlled, prescribed burns, and did 8 burns in 2020 covering 120 acres.
 This brings the Chapter's support of total controlled burns to 190 over approximately 1910 acres.

 Chapter 182 had it's first pollinator habitat project covering 5 acres in 2017 and two additional in 2019.
 We expect this to be an increasingly popular type of project in future years.

 Field Days are also an important education tool for all those interested in establishing or improving their habitat projects.
 A total of 10 Field Days have been conducted in recent years, with attendance in excess of 300 people.